-The iconic image of the white cliffs at Seven Sisters coupled with the haunting quotation from Virginia Woolf’s posthumously published work ‘Between the Acts’ conjures vertiginous feelings of both awe and trepidation.
+Between the Acts (2018) is an artist poster commissioned by Flying Leaps and created in response to the Brexit negotiations.
+The iconic image of the white cliffs at Seven Sisters in Sussex is coupled with a quotation from Virginia Woolf’s posthumously published work ‘Between the Acts’.

-Between the Acts is also available as a limited edition print through Flying Leaps.
+Both versions of Between the Acts are available as limited edition blue-back posters here.

 View a video showing the posters displayed on sites in Brighton here